 Each of these Seven Contemplations on Awakening, written by Pir Elias Amidon, presents a different facet of the jewel that sparkles as the light of awakening in our hearts.
 While there are many words and thoughts here, they all seek to serve this "light" that cannot be thought about or named.
-Seven Contemplations has been published as a small book; to receive a free copy, please go to the Contact Us page to make your request.
-Remember to include your mailing address in the "Message" field.
+Seven Contemplations has been published as a small book but we are currently out of stock.
+If you would like a copy sent to you, please check back later.
+In the meantime, the complete text can be found below.

 Introduction to Seven Contemplations on Awakening

 Imagine that you are facing a gate.
 On your side of the gate is the infinitely large and complex world of phenomena — the grasses in the prairies, the teeming cities, the clouds over the ocean, babies crying, wars being fought, suffering, love making, your thoughts, everyone's thoughts, the stars sprinkled in the heavens, every single appearance everywhere, every thing, every self.
 On the other side of the gate is nondual reality, selflessness, enlightenment, the absolute, God.
 The gate is the gate of awakening.

 You try to walk up to the gate, to push it open, to step through it, but like in a dream your effort to do so brings you no closer.
 You try harder.
 Movement seems to be happening but the gate remains out of reach.
 You become more desperate, straining to reach out to the gate but it stays just out of your grasp.

 The Path of Openness